-Use the vxfsconvert or vxupgrade command to upgrade the disk layout to version 4 before upgrading to VxFS 5.0 on HP-UX 11i v3.
-See the Veritas 5.0 Installation Guide (http://hp.com/go/hpux-core-docs) for more information on VxFS 5.0.
+Use the vxfsconvert or vxupgrade command to upgrade the disk layout to version 4 before upgrading to VxFS 5.0.1 on HP-UX 11i v3.
+For more information, see the Veritas 5.0.1 Installation Guide at http://hp.com/go/hpux-core-docs.